FAKEMedia/Samizdat/README.md

 * bin - Scripts
 * lib - Perl modules
 * pages - Markdown files that will be processed
 * public - Static files.
-Processed files go here too
+Processed files go here too.
-* sources.d - yml files for different news sites
+* sources.d - yml files for collecting media from different news sites
 * templates - Templates, layouts and smaller chunks

+The files in the public directory are what goes into the disk image (ISO format) to be viewed locally.
+It is also possible to use a web server and serve lightning fast content.
+Hopefully we'll find a Bittorrent solution to stream video too.